Constipation Methane SIBO Treatment: 2019 Guide

 > A combined level of 12-15ppm within 100-120 minutes; or

-> Methane measurements of >3ppm at any point during the test if constipation is the dominant symptom (this may be updated to >10ppm in the near future), or >12ppm if constipation is not present.
+> Methane measurements of >10ppm at any point during the test if constipation is the dominant symptom, or >12ppm if constipation is not present.

-While I’ve written an entire blog on my approach to treating SIBO, here are the key things you need to consider when treating methane-dominant SIBO specifically.
-Basically, methanogens are tough critters to kill and you need to work with someone who specialises in SIBO.
+While I’ve written an entire blog on my approach to SIBO treatment, here are the key things you need to consider when approaching methane dominant SIBO treatment specifically.
+Basically, methanogens are tough critters to kill and you need to work with someone who specialises in methane SIBO treatment.

 Why you need to treat hydrogen SIBO as well